TEXT-S&P summary: Shanghai Zendai Property Ltd.

 Rationale

 The rating on Shanghai Zendai Property Ltd. reflects the company’s weak financial performance, its small scale, and limited number of projects.
-In addition, Shanghai Zendai is exposed to the capital-intensive and long pay-back nature of the commercial leasing property sector.
-The company’s liquidity could remain tight as a result of substantial short-term debt falling due in the next 12 months.
-Shanghai Zendai’s low, albeit recurring, property leasing income and established record in Shanghai offset these weaknesses.
-The company’s low-cost land bank in reasonably good locations also supports the rating.
+Shanghai Zendai is also increasingly exposed to the capital-intensive and long pay-back nature of the commercial leasing property segment.
+The company’s liquidity could remain tight due to its substantial short-term debt due in 2012.
+Its small, albeit recurring, property leasing income, and established record in Shanghai temper these weaknesses.
+Shanghai Zendai’s low-cost land bank in reasonably good locations also supports the rating.

-We assess the company’s business risk profile as “vulnerable,” as defined in our criteria.
-Property sales remain low as a result of weak sales execution.
-The Chinese government’s home purchase restrictions have materially affected sales at limited and concentrated projects in Shanghai and other lower-tier cities.
-In the first 10 months of 2012, Shanghai Zendai achieved contract sales of only Chinese renminbi (RMB) 1.5 billion, significantly below its annual target.
-We believe the company will face difficulty in meeting our base-case expectation of RMB2.0 billion in contract sales in 2012.
+We expect Shanghai Zendai’s weak property sales to significantly weaken its financial strength.
+We assess the company’s business risk profile as “vulnerable”, as defined in our criteria.
+We expect the company to continue to generate negative free cash flow in 2012.
+We therefore estimate that its total bank borrowings will continue to increase in 2012.

-In our view, the outlook for Shanghai Zendai’s property sales remains weak, given the government’s continued reiteration of its firm stance on restricting home purchases.
-In addition, competition has increased due to a slowdown in transactions.
-Small developers such as Shanghai Zendai have found themselves unable to compete with larger developers that have stronger pricing power and better diversification.
-This is because smaller developers have much weaker cash flow generation and lower external capital availability.
+The outlook for Shanghai Zendai’s contracted sales remains weak, given the Chinese government’s credit tightening and purchase restrictions in the property sector.
+Competition has also increased due to a slowdown in transactions.
+Shanghai Zendai’s contracted sales in 2011 were Chinese renminbi (RMB) 2.13 billion [or Hong Kong dollar (HK$) 2.6 billion], only 43% of the company’s target of RMB5 billion.
+The sales merely met our base-case expectation of HK$2.5 billion-HK$2.8 billion for the year.
+Our base-case assumption for contracted sales in 2012 is HK$2.5 billion.

 Liquidity

-Shanghai Zendai’s liquidity is “less than adequate,” as defined in our criteria.
-Our assessment of the company’s liquidity profile incorporates the following expectations and assumptions:
+Shanghai Zendai’s liquidity is “weak”, as defined in our criteria.
+In our base-case scenario, the company’s cash uses will exceed sources by more than 20% for the next 12-18 months.
+Our view is based on the following major factors and assumptions:

--- The company’s liquidity sources should cover its liquidity uses by at least 1.0x but less than 1.2x over the next 12 months.
+-- The company’s property sales visibility in the next 12-18 months is low and it has substantial borrowings due in 12 months.

--- Primary liquidity sources include Hong Kong dollar (HK$) 1.12 billion in unrestricted cash as of June 30, 2012, and our estimation of HK$1.2 billion in cash from property sales in the second half of the year.
-Liquidity sources also include RMB234 million from the disposal of partial equity stakes in Shanghai Zendai’s Langfang and Nanjing projects and a RMB580 million entrusted loan from an investment fund.
+-- We have not taken into account any potential disposal of assets in our base-case scenario because these transactions are uncertain.

 Outlook

-The stable outlook reflects our assessment that Shanghai Zendai’s liquidity position has stabilized following the company’s full redemption of its US$139 million senior unsecured notes earlier in 2012.
-The company’s liquidity sources can cover its liquidity uses by at least 1.0x over the next 12 months, in our view.
+The negative outlook reflects our assessment that Shanghai Zendai’s liquidity will remain weak due to its significant debt maturing in 12 months.

-We could lower the rating if the company’s property sales and cash holdings are materially weaker than we currently expect.
-EBITDA interest coverage of less than 1x would indicate such weakness.
-We could also downgrade the company if we believe that its liquidity is not sufficient to meet short-term obligations.
+We could lower the ratings if Shanghai Zendai fails to secure funding for its debt maturing in the first half of 2012.
+We could also lower the rating if the company’s property sales and cash holdings are materially weaker than we expect.
+An EBITDA interest coverage ratio of less than 1x would indicate such weakness.

-We could raise the rating if the company improves its property sales and cash flow, and stabilizes its leverage.
+We could revise the outlook to stable if Shanghai Zendai refinances or repays the debt due in mid-2012.
+We could also revise the outlook if the company stabilizes its leverage and improves its cash flows.